BabylonJS/OldDocumentationSite/content/features/Component/Materials.md

 ### More Than One Material on a Mesh

 Possible?
 Of course it is.
-All meshes can use the **multi-material** approach of dividing the mesh into submeshes and using a different color or texture on each sub-mesh.
+All meshes can use the [multi-material](/how_to/Multi_Materials) approach of dividing the mesh into submeshes and using a different color or texture on each sub-mesh.

 [Playground Example Multi-Mesh with Color](https://www.babylonjs-playground.com/#NZ4GG2)

-Meshes that have distinct faces or surfaces such as a box or cylinder and are built using the BABYLON.MeshBuilder.Create..... method can color or texture these faces individually.
+Meshes that have distinct faces or surfaces such as a box or cylinder and are built using the BABYLON.MeshBuilder.Create&lt;Mesh&gt; method can have [color or texture applied to these faces individually]((/how_to/CreateBox_Per_Face_Textures_And_Colors).
 When using texture material one image file which is composed of multiple images forms the basis for the texture.
 This is done using arrays  _faceUV_ or _faceColors_.

 [Playground Example faceUV on Cylinder](https://www.babylonjs-playground.com/#VA2AC#1)